 Detroit is attempting to do something that no large American city has ever done.
 Come back from the abyss.
-To the surprise of many, a couple of billionaires are joining government officials at making big bets on Detroit after the 2013 Bankruptcy.
-Based on evidence to date, they appear to be avoiding past mistakes that tanked the city.
+To the surprise of many, a couple of billionaires are joining government officials to bet big on Detroit after its 2013 Bankruptcy.
+Based on evidence to date, they are avoiding past mistakes that tanked the city.

 Battered from bankruptcy, Detroit is often viewed as a challenging place to visit.
 Before we get to the good news, its important to understand how it got so bad.
-Most American cities suffer bad fiscal management at some point.
-Detroit compounded those mistakes with two strategic errors that are compelling lessons for America’s government and business leaders.
+Most American cities suffer bad fiscal management at some point in their history.
+Detroit compounded those mistakes with two strategic errors that are lessons for mayors of other large American cities.

 The first lesson began after World War II, when Detroit had one of the nation’s largest streetcar systems.
 Post-war America instantly fell in love with cars and highways.
-By 1950, Detroit had the largest percentage of manufacturing workers concentrated in one industry.
-Motor City residents flush with money.
-Seeing automotive and banking executives build mansions in wealthy suburbs like Gross Pointe and St. Claire Shores, enlarged blue-collar dreams for nice homes with large yards in the suburbs.
-Detroit (and adjacent Dearborn) over-catered to the automotive industry by building the highest percentage of freeways per square mile than any other city.
-Instead of picking three streetcar corridors, radiating from Downtown, for conversion to rapid transit, the city shutdown streetcar service by 1956.
-That freeway-centric plan encouraged white middle class flight to the suburbs.
+By 1950, Detroit had the largest percentage of manufacturing workers concentrated in one industry flush with money.
+Seeing automotive and banking executives build mansions in wealthy suburbs like Gross Pointe and St. Claire Shores, enlarged blue-collar dreams for nice homes with large yards in the suburbs too.
+Detroit and adjacent Dearborn over-catered to the automotive industry by building the highest percentage of freeways per square mile than any other metro area in America.
+Instead of picking four streetcar corridors, radiating from Downtown, for conversion to rapid transit, the city shutdown streetcar service by 1956.
+By defaulting to freeway-only plan, Detroit encouraged white middleclass flight to the suburbs.